The Spiking Neural Processor (SNP) is an ultra-low power processor that brings

 allowing next-generation sensing functionalities even in battery-powered devices.

-Audio Scene Classification
+Audio Scene Classifier

 Audio scene classification allows devices to be aware of the environment they operate in and use this information to adapt their operation. e.g. in noise cancelling headphones, this might mean adapting to the ambient noise profile of an airplane or a city bus.